Vyral/base-template/_posts/2022-04-08-which-5-books-can-help-kickstart-your-real-estate-career.md

 If you want another list of five books in addition to this list, just **private message me, and I’ll send you my full list of 10 powerful books.&nbsp;**

-If you have any other questions about the real estate business, don’t hesitate to reach out via phone or email.
+If you have any other questions about the real estate business, don’t hesitate to reach out via phone at 717 -216-0860 or email [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
 I look forward to hearing from you soon.